jamiemmt/jamiemmt.github.io/teaching/s18-6550/_posts/2018-01-27-arborescences.markdown

 algorithms generally work for the MST problem.
 For the min-cost
 $r$-arborescence problem, an analogous greedy building up would add the min-weight arc into the connected component containing $r$ in each round.
-However, that won't necessarily be the optimal
+However, that won't necessarily result in an optimal arborescence